RYO-1313/Home-Lab-Simulations/Chain attack/SIM_3_PrivilegeEscalation_README.md

 For the second stage of this simulation, escalation is performed using the admin account (`HAL`) to show what a successful escalation event looks like in the SIEM.

-> In a real attack, this would happen if the attacker had already obtained the admin credentials — for example, through the brute force in SIM_2.
+> In a real attack, this would happen if the attacker had already obtained the admin credentials — for example, through the brute force.

 **On the Windows machine, using CMD as HAL (admin):**